Cristiano Ronaldo: Goal celebrations

 Ronaldo has adopted several goal celebrations throughout his career, including one particular celebration which gained widespread coverage in the media, when he squatted and stared directly into a camera on the sidelines of the pitch with his hand on his chin.
 After scoring a goal, he usually celebrates with a "storming jump" and "turn", before "landing in spread-eagled fashion" into his "signature power stance", while usually simultaneously exclaiming "Sí" (Spanish and Italian for "yes").
-This trademark celebration has been dubbed the "Siu" or siuuu in the media.
-It has also been known as "suiii", "siiuuu", "siii" or "Right Here Right Now", formally the Cristiano Ronaldo celebration.
-Since Ronaldo first performed the gesture in 2013, it has been widely imitated by athletes and personalities both in and outside of football when celebrating scoring in respective sports or a significant achievement, and is widely regarded as the most iconic association football celebration of all time.
+This trademark celebration has been dubbed the "Siu" or "siuuu" in the media.

-The gesture was first performed by Ronaldo on 7 August, during the 2013 International Champions Cup Final between Real Madrid and Chelsea.
-Ronaldo gave Madrid a 2–1 lead with a free kick when he headed in a cross from Isco, helping Madrid beat Chelsea 3–1 to claim the International Champions Cup and celebrating with his first "Siuuu".
-During an interview after the match against Chelsea when he first performed the gesture, Ronaldo explained he scored the goal and "it just felt natural" and "didn't know where it came from".
-He started doing it more often and when the supporters see it they are reminded of him.

-The phrase "siu" is derived from Portuguese sim, meaning "yes".
+Ronaldo first performed the "Siu" celebration on 7 August 2013, during the 2013 International Champions Cup Final between Real Madrid and Chelsea.
+During an interview after the match, Ronaldo explained he scored the goal and "it just felt natural" and "didn't know where it came from".
+The phrase "Siu" is derived from Portuguese sim, meaning "yes".
 This was confirmed by Ronaldo in an interview in 2023, almost a decade since he first performed it.
 Ronaldo explained that the phrase "Siuuu" simply means yes, but "meaning it very strongly".